-have a proper back up system to protect clients images.
-That’s why I am sharing this FREE information the Photographer’s backup guide for protecting images to help you prevent your worst nightmare!
+The most irresponsible thing a photographer can do is NOT have a proper back up system to protect clients images.
+That’s why I am sharing this FREE information, the Photographer’s backup guide for protecting images, to help you prevent your worst nightmare!

 As photographers, we capture and preserve priceless moments, from once-in-a-lifetime weddings to commercial shoots that drive businesses forward.
 With so much at stake, your storage strategy should be rock solid.
 I have been a photo editor for many years, and I have seen EVERY disaster imaginable, from corrupted files to completely failed hard drives, leaving photographers scrambling to recover and communicate the loss with their clients.
 Do NOT think you are safe just because it hasn’t happened to you, yet!
 The worst time to realize you need a backup system is after you’ve already lost your work.